Accra Kotoka International Airport ACC

 Ongoing construction on a third terminal (T3)

-to handle 5M passengers per year and with six airbridges is intended to serve wide-bodied carriers.
+to handle 5M passengers per year, process 1,250 passenges per hour, have six airbridges, 3 business lounge, transit facilitites, and is intended to serve wide-bodied carriers.
 Completion of T3 is tentatively planned for second half 2017.